-For walks that will take the best part of a morning or afternoon — and sometimes even most of the day, it’s pretty good value.
-The guide will know their stuff too, so it makes it all worthwhile 🙌.
+For walks that will take the best part of a morning or afternoon — and sometimes even most of the day, it’s a pretty good value.
+The guide will know their stuff too, which makes it all worthwhile. 🙌

 What are the mudflat walks like?

 Most walks are a few hours long.
-They also vary in the sense that one minute you may be walking in slight mud/water and the next you could be chest-deep when crossing gullies 😱.
-You’ll know how to prepare when you pick a specific trip.
+They also vary in the sense that one minute you may be walking in slight mud/water, and the next, you could be chest-deep in the water when crossing gullies. 😱

 Can I go mudflat walking in the Netherlands without a guide?

 In theory, yes.
-But that’s honestly a stupid thing to do because it’s unsafe and you can get in trouble.
-Walking without a guide is really dangerous and there’s a reason why guides cancel so often due to the weather/conditions not being right.
-There are many different factors to mudflat walking safety and timing is key.
+But that’s honestly a stupid thing to do because it’s unsafe, and you can get in trouble.
+There are many different factors to mudflat walking safety, and timing is key.
+That’s also the reason why guides cancel so often due to the weather conditions not being right.

-What do I need to take with me when mudflat walking in the Netherlands?
+What do I need to bring when mudflat walking in the Netherlands?

-Finally decided that you want to give mudflat walking a try? — Awesome!
+Decided that you want to give mudflat walking a try?
+Awesome, you’ll love it!

 Many of these items you can just leave in the car, or rent once you’re there.
-Some places offer items such as boots that you can rent for a small fee — this way you don’t have to worry about losing the bottoms of your old shoes in the mud!
+Some places offer items such as boots that you can rent for a small fee — so that you don’t have to worry about losing the bottoms of your old shoes in the mud!

 Have you ever been mudflat walking in the Netherlands?
 Did you enjoy it and will you ever go again?
-Let us know what you thought of it in the comments!
+Tell us in the comments below!